ayushagg31/portfolio-app/README.md

 ```
 4. To make changes, edit ```src\main\Data.js``` file.

-Still facing problems, consider raising issue on the repository.
+Still facing problems, consider raising an *Issue* on the repository.

 ## TODO